aphlysia/namakemonos-task/README.md

-This is a regular task manager for sloths.
+Task manager for tasks like clearning, watering, and trainnig.

 # Dependencies